CaddyGlow/ccproxy-api/docs/README.md

 1. Create a new Markdown file in the appropriate directory
 2. Add the page to the navigation in `mkdocs.yml`
 3. Follow the existing styling conventions
-4. Test locally with `make docs-serve`
+4. Test locally with `./Taskfile docs-serve`

 ### Updating API Documentation